-Recovery partition is a small partition on your hard drive that can help you restore your Windows or troubleshoot system issues.
-There are two kinds of recovery partitions you may see in Windows 10/8/7.
+A recovery partition is a small partition on your hard drive that can help you restore your Windows or troubleshoot system issues.
+There are two kinds of recovery partitions you may see in Windows, including the system image recovery partition and the system repair recovery partition.
+The system image recovery partition is used to restore your Windows to its original state by creating a system image, while the system repair recovery partition is used to troubleshoot system issues by running a system repair.

-When installing a Windows operating system (OS) on a hard drive, and if you use Windows Setup to create new partition on an MBR disk, Windows will create a system reserved partition, and if it is a GPT disk, then Windows will create a recovery partition and an EFI system partition without drive letter.
-The recovery partition on Windows 10 consumes about 450MB, Windows 8/8.1 200MB, and Windows 7 100MB.
+When installing a Windows OS on a hard drive, Windows Setup creates a system reserved partition on MBR disks and a recovery partition and EFI system partition on GPT disks, without a drive letter.
+The size of the recovery partition varies by Windows version, with Windows 10 consuming 450MB, Windows 8/8.1 using 200MB, and Windows 7 using 100MB.

 1. Download this free software.
 Install and launch it.

-2. Right-click the recovery partition you want to delete and select "Delete Partition".
-Then you can see the recovery partition becomes an unallocated space.
+2. To delete a recovery partition, right-click on the recovery partition and select "Delete Partition".
+This will convert the partition into unallocated space.

-3. Click "Advanced" > "Merge Partitions".
-In the pop-out window, check the unallocated space and the partition you want to extend.
+3. To merge partitions, click on "Advanced" and then "Merge Partitions".
+In the resulting pop-out window, select the unallocated space and the partition you wish to extend.

 4. Check the pending operations and click "Proceed" to save the changes.